gutogalego/py-llama-backend/README.md

     `ollama pull tinyllama`
     `ollama pull llama3.1`
+    `ollama pull stable-code`
+    `ollama pull llava:7b`

-    You can substitute `tinyllama` and `llama3.1` with another model if desired.
+    You can substitute for any model if desired.
+Just note, the models are pre-saved in `models_config.py`.
+Make sure to change those to the desired models

 3.  **Run Ollama Locally**: Start the Ollama service to run the LLM locally.